-A10182W9 Paper IV Foreign Texts: Herodotus Candidates must answer Question 1 and TWO other questions.
-A10183W9 Paper IV Foreign Texts: Einhard and Asser Candidates must answer QUESTIONS 1 and 2 and ONE other question and COMPLETE all their answers.
-A10184W9 Paper IV Foreign Texts: Tocqueville Candidates must answer Question 1 and TWO other questions and COMPLETE their answers.
-A10185W9 Paper IV Foreign Texts: Meinecke and Kehr Candidates must answer Question 1 and TWO other questions and COMPLETE their answers.
-A10186W9 Paper IV Foreign Texts: Machiavelli Candidates must answer Question 1 and TWO other questions and COMPLETE their answers.
-A16640W9 Paper IV Foreign Texts: Vicens Vives Candidates must answer Question 1 and TWO other questions and COMPLETE their answers.
-A10188W8 Paper IV Foreign Texts: Trotsky Candidates must answer Question 1 and TWO other questions and COMPLETE their answers.
-A10189W9 Paper IV: Quantification in History Candidates must answer a total of FOUR QUESTIONS and COMPLETE all their answers.
-Candidates should complete answers to TWO questions from Section 1 and TWO questions from Section 2.
-There are five questions in Section 1 and four questions in Section 2.
-All questions are of equal value.
+authors studied in this paper.
+Questions 15 to 18

+should be answered by reference to AT LEAST TWO

+authors.

+A10182H1 Paper IV Foreign Texts: Herodotus Candidates must answer Question 1 and TWO

+other questions.

+A10183H1 Paper IV Foreign Texts: Einhard and Asser Candidates must answer QUESTIONS 1 and 2 and

+ONE other question and COMPLETE all their

+answers.

+A10184H1 Paper IV Foreign Texts: Tocqueville Candidates must answer Question 1 and TWO

+other questions and COMPLETE their answers.

+A10185H1 Paper IV Foreign Texts: Meinecke and Kehr Candidates must answer Question 1 and TWO

+other questions and COMPLETE their answers.

+A10186H1 Paper IV Foreign Texts: Machiavelli Candidates must answer Question 1 and TWO

+other questions and COMPLETE their answers.

+A16640H1 Paper IV Foreign Texts: Vicens Vives Candidates must answer Question 1 and TWO

+other questions and COMPLETE their answers.

+A10188H1 Paper IV Foreign Texts: Trotsky Candidates must answer Question 1 and TWO

+other questions and COMPLETE their answers.

+A10189W1 Paper IV: Quantification in History Candidates must answer a total of FOUR

+QUESTIONS and COMPLETE all their answers.

+Candidates should complete answers to TWO

+questions from Section 1 and TWO questions from

+Section 2.
+There are five questions in Section 1 and

+four questions in Section 2.
+All questions are of

+equal value.

 Show your complete workings.

 Give results with two decimal places.

-Calculations may be rounded to two decimal places.
+Calculations may be rounded to two decimal

+places.

 Unless otherwise stated, the alpha level = 0.05.

-Useful formulae and statistical tables will be found at the end of the paper.
-Electronic calculators may be used but remember to show your complete workings.
+Useful formulae and statistical tables will be found

+at the end of the paper.

+Electronic calculators may be used but remember

+to show your complete workings.

-3. Marking conventions
+Marking conventions

-3.1 University scale for standardized expression of agreed final marks
+University scale for standardized expression of agreed final marks